 Sander Accommodation Reviews

-Nelson HOSTEL review: YHA Nelson Central
+Nelson HOSTEL review: YHA Nelson by Accents

 Everything's just good at this very large and well-equipped YHA.
 Basic quality as you'd expect it, a nice terrace, very large kitchen and dining area, decent lounge.
 One gripe is that if you come with your own car, parking is a bit of an ordeal in Nelson.
 You can park overnight at the big parking area right next to the hostel, but then have to get up early to move the car to the other side of town.